Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 agricultural

-Requires agricultural aerial applicators to obtain a North Dakota Unmanned Aerial Applicator License ($200 fee) from the ND Aeronautics Commission.
-Operators must also obtain FAA Part 107 Remote Pilot Certificate, FAA Part 137 Agricultural Aircraft Operator Certificate, NDSU Pesticide Certificate, and attend one agricultural safety meeting annually.
+North Dakota requires operators who use drones for agricultural aerial application (crop spraying) to obtain a North Dakota Unmanned Aerial Applicator License from the ND Aeronautics Commission ($200 fee).
+Applicants must also hold: (1) FAA Part 107 Remote Pilot Certificate, (2) FAA Part 137 Agricultural Aircraft Operator Certificate, and (3) North Dakota State University (NDSU) Pesticide Certificate.
+Operators must attend at least one safety meeting per year through either the ND Aeronautics Commission or PAASS.
+This is the most demanding state-level agricultural drone licensing stack in the United States.

 View source